|FREQUENTLY ASKED QUESTIONS

 49 Leander Dr.

 Please make checks payable to Chesapeake Flotillas.
 Cash payments can be accepted but ONLY in person.
 Please do NOT mail cash or credit card information.
 Also, do NOT email credit card information.
 Chesapeake Flotillas will never keep your credit card information after the transaction has been processed.

-I use a payment plan that has an initial deposit and then 5 recurring payments approximately 3 months apart.
-The deposit will be conditionally refundable up to a certain date minus a $50 administrative fee.
-After that date you will lose a specified portion of what you have already paid plus a $50 administrative fee if there is no wait-list .
+I use a payment plan that has an initial deposit and then a number of recurring payments spread across a number of months.
+The deposit will be conditionally refundable up to a certain date minus a $100 administrative fee.
+After that date you will lose a specified portion of what you have already paid plus a $100 administrative fee if there is no wait-list .